 TSF Jazz (Jazz all the time) or FIP (jazz and world music).
 FIP is part of France Radio.
 Both can be streamed.
 If you can’t be in Paris at least you can listen to the music and the language.

-Jazz in Clubs
+Jazz in Clubs and concerts

 Paris Jazz Club publishes a monthly jazz agenda (English and French).
 The hard copy available at venues or viewable on line.

 In the Bastille.
 L’Atelier Charonne is a restaurant that offers music and dinner — a 20 euros dinner/music menu.
 L’Atelier is part of the jazz concert clubs.

 For menu details at l’Atelier Charonne, click on “Le Bar” and the tab “Diner+Concert”.